HMRLKE/probe_wrapper/README.md

 ## Input datasets

-The scripts find sentences from the specified git repositories, search for them in the CoNNLL-U files, and those, that are found, are extended with the selected tags:
+Currently the scripts are seeking sentences from the specified git repositorie (https://github.com/juditacs/morphology-probes) in the UD treebank (https://universaldependencies.org/), and those, that are found, are extended with the deptree relations.

 More on the CoNNLL-U format: https://universaldependencies.org/format.html

+# Citation
-The Git repositories used are: https://github.com/juditacs/probing or https://github.com/juditacs/morphology-probes
+- The Git repositories to be cited https://github.com/juditacs/probing or https://github.com/juditacs/morphology-probes
+- NLE paper
+- UD 2.10

+# TODO

+- [ ] Enumerate the deptree relations by their label in the derived dataset and UD.
+Calculate the KL between them.
+- [ ] Collect and share the relevant literature with SZTAKI HLT
+- [ ] Prepare a new inference script to compare the two sets of probes in *various settings*
+- [ ] Discuss the *various settings* (Target masking, Random perturbation, Deptree perturbation {All, by all labels, etc})